-If you have received a decision letter about Housing Benefit or Council Tax Reduction and you think it is wrong you can:
+If you have received a decision letter about Housing Benefit or Council Tax Support and you think it is wrong you can:

 - ask for the decision to be looked at again